Prescription Drug Abuse

 Prescription drug abuse is on the rise in North Carolina and across the country.
 Prescription drugs such as painkillers can be highly addictive and every bit as dangerous as street drugs.

 When abused or misused, prescription drugs can even be deadly.
-Fatal drug overdoses are now the primary cause of death due to unintentional injury in the U.S., exceeding even motor vehicle deaths, according to the U.S. Centers for Disease Control.
 According to data from the N.C.
 Division of Public Health

-, more than 900 people died from prescription drug overdoses in North Carolina in 2011.
+, more Americans died from prescription drug overdoses than motor vehicle wrecks

 Preventing Drug Abuse

-To help stop prescription drugs from falling into the wrong hands, the Attorney General and the SBI help sponsor prescription drug take back events across the state during Operation Medicine Drop
+To help stop prescription drugs from falling into the wrong hands, take advantage of prescription drug take back events across the state during Operation Medicine Drop

 Educating Young People